arman-anwar/react-shoppng-cart/README.md

 A. Discount rules: In this application pricing rules are implemented as below

- - 3 Apples in diecounted price i.e 130 Pence
+ - 3 Apples in discounted price i.e 130 Pence
  - 2 Bs in discounted price i.e. 45 Pence

-B. User can add rules/remove rules in Textarea.
+B. User can add/remove rules in Textarea.

 C. Products list is available in file ./src/data/items.json.